BIBSYSDEV/track-changes-to-aws-terms-and-conditions/atlassian/privacy-policy.md

-_**Account information**_ : We retain your account information for as long as your account is active and a reasonable period thereafter in case you decide to re-activate the Services. aWe also retain some of your information as necessary to comply with our legal obligations, to resolve disputes, to enforce our agreements, to support business operations, and to continue to develop and improve our Services.
+_**Account information**_ : We retain your account information for as long as your account is active and a reasonable period thereafter in case you decide to re-activate the Services.
+We also retain some of your information as necessary to comply with our legal obligations, to resolve disputes, to enforce our agreements, to support business operations, and to continue to develop and improve our Services.
 Where we retain information for Service